OpenTranslationBible/open-bible/en-GB/47.2 Corinthians/md/2-corinthians-06.md

 ## 2 Corinthians 6:12

-You are not restrained by us, but you are restrained in your own affections.
+It is not us who limit you, but rather your own affections that constrain you.

 ## 2 Corinthians 6:13